diegovillatoromx/aurora-data-pipeline/README.md

 Amazon S3 was chosen for several reasons:

-Scalability: S3 offers virtually unlimited storage capacity, allowing us to store and manage petabytes of data.
+- **Scalability**: S3 offers virtually unlimited storage capacity, allowing us to store and manage petabytes of data.
-Durability: S3's 99.999999999% durability ensures that our data is protected against data loss.
+- **Durability**: S3's 99.999999999% durability ensures that our data is protected against data loss.
-Cost-effective: S3's pay-per-use pricing model allows us to optimize storage costs based on our specific usage patterns.
+- **Cost-effective**: S3's pay-per-use pricing model allows us to optimize storage costs based on our specific usage patterns.

-Other technologies considered:
+**Other technologies considered**:

-Amazon EFS: While EFS is well-suited for file-based workloads, S3's object storage model was a better fit for our unstructured data.
+**Amazon EFS**: While EFS is well-suited for file-based workloads, S3's object storage model was a better fit for our unstructured data.

 ### Visualization: Amazon QuickSight